-In appearance, the Southwestern community is to be guided by the principles of the Christian gospel.
-At Southwestern Seminary and Texas Baptist College, it is our position that immodest clothing distracts from one's Christian testimony, so overly tight, form fitting, and overly short apparel is not permitted.
-Shorts, hats or caps are not permitted in chapel or academic buildings with the exception of female students.
-Female students may wear hats.
+Regarding student/family, staff, and faculty appearance, the Southwestern community is to be encouraged and guided by the principles of the Christian gospel.
+At Southwestern Seminary and Texas Baptist College, our position is that immodest clothing distracts from one's Christian testimony.
+All garments that are overly tight, form fitting, or overly short will not be permitted.
+Shorts, hats, or caps are not permitted in chapel or academic buildings (all buildings contingent to the main campus).
 Students may be asked to remove their hats or caps in the classroom by a school official.